 • Heritage in Schools & Neighbourhood walking tours with John Atkin (K-12)

 Please inform us if you have a Vancouver-specific field trip to add to the list.
+This list reflects field trips our grantees have taken and recommended.

 Heritage in Schools